kgram/preload-webpack-plugin/README.md

 Usage with other bundlers with compatible HTML plugins
 ---------------------

-If you are running a different bundler, such as [rspack](https://rspack.dev/), with a compatible API to webpack/html-webpack-plugin, you can use the `getHooks`-option to link the two together.
+If you are running a different bundler, such as [rspack](https://rspack.dev/), with a compatible API to webpack/html-webpack-plugin, you can pass the compatible plugin as `HtmlPlugin`.

 Example with rspack: